steverosky/JupetaProject/README.md

 # Jupeta
 An all-in-one ecommerce and live auction website, built with Asp.NET for backend and React for frontend.
-It will be featuring real-time bidding, secure transactions, and a wide range of features tailored for both buyers and sellers.
+It will be featuring real-time bidding, secure transactions, and a wide range of features tailored for both buyers and sellers..

 ### For Contribution To The Project:
 - Fork the project(Click the fork icon on Github)